picimako/citric/README.md

 - Various Citrus-specific static code analysis checks
 - Code folding of certain containers and Hamcrest condition expressions for easier comprehension of test code

+## Purchase license

+The plugin will be available via a paid license.

 ## Supported IDEs

 The list of supported IDEs include all free versions of IntelliJ (Community, Educational, etc.) as well as Ultimate.

+# Documentation

+The documentation will be available on its dedicated website once the plugin is released.